Difference Between Investment vs Speculation

 - These speculators provide the market with much-needed liquidity.
 This liquidity helps all market participants to keep the prices at adequate levels in the market, hence dissuading larger corporations from exploiting the smaller retail investors.

 Head to Head Comparison of Investment vs Speculation (Infographics)

 Below are the top 6 differences between Investment vs Speculation:

 We will now go through the key basic differentiating factors that help us identify whether our decision is an investment decision or speculation:

 - An investment is the purchase of an asset or security with an aim to generate stable and expected returns over the invested principal amount.
 On the other hand, speculation involves taking risky positions in the market, usually against the market, and expecting to earn substantial returns.

-- The amount of risk in case of investments is already low to moderate and filters down to nothing due to the length of the duration of holding period.
+- The amount of risk in the case of investments is already low to moderate and filters down to nothing due to the length of the duration of the holding period.
 Speculation focuses on substantial returns in a short time period, and hence the risk levels are equally commensurate and high.

 - An investor will use their own funds, and hence the approach in case of an investment is cautious and conservative.
-On the other hand, the high level of risks involved in speculation tends to depend on borrowed funds, by luring in the lenders with attractive returns.
+On the other hand, the high level of risks involved in speculation tends to depend on borrowed funds by luring in the lenders with attractive returns.